Release notes

 Improved: Publication process

-The web form is currently being updated to accommodate the growing Algorithm Register and the ever-expanding group of publishing organizations.
+The web form is currently being updated for the growing Algorithm Register and the ever-increasing group of publishing organizations.
 This release includes the following components:

-It can be set per editor whether they are allowed to edit the organization details.
+• It can be set per editor whether they are allowed to modify the organization details.

-An alternative workflow for publishing algorithm descriptions can be established in consultation.
-Organizations can then publish using two of their own employees, following the four-eyes principle, without ICTU intervention.
+• In consultation, an alternative workflow can be established for publishing algorithm descriptions.
+Organizations can then publish using two of their own employees according to the four-eyes principle, without the intervention of ICTU.

-This is part of the continued development of the new web form, which will be extensively tested until July.
+This is part of the further development of the new web form, which is being extensively tested until July.
 If the results are positive, the web form will be updated this summer.

-Every time an editor saves an algorithm description, a version is created and saved.
-This previous version can then be restored if needed.
-Editors now have the option to archive saved versions of algorithm descriptions that haven't been published.
-The editor also has the option to unarchive and republish archived versions.
+Every time an algorithm description is saved by an editor, a version is created and stored.
+Such a previous version can then be restored, if necessary.
+Editors are now given the option to archive saved versions of algorithm descriptions that have not been published.
+The editor also has the option to unarchive the archived versions and republish them.

 This is also part of the further development of the new web form.